Thailand Digital Nomad Visa Guide (2024)

 It is close to the city center, has a lot of bars and restaurants, and coworking spaces and shopping malls are nearby.

-Also, if you like a direct approach, here is the Facebook group where you can find accommodation in Chiang Mai and maybe get in touch with other digital nomads who live there currently.
+Also, if you like a more direct approach to seeking accommodations, there is the Facebook group where you can find accommodation in Chiang Mai and maybe get in touch with other digital nomads who live there currently.

-Although pristine nature and national park Doi Inthanoon are nearby, Chiang Mai is still affected by air pollution due to large wildfires, and according to Bangkok Post, large agriculture corporations that burn the waste from crops
+Although pristine nature and national park Doi Inthanoon are nearby, Chiang Mai is still affected by air pollution due to large wildfires and large agribusiness conglomerates, which burn the waste from crops

 Where to work in Chiang Mai

-Due to pollution, there will be times when it would be best to stay inside for some time.
+Due to pollution, there will be times when it would be best to stay indoors for some time.
 Therefore, it is important to pick a good coworking space near your apartment.
-According to Google ratings, Punspace Tha Pae Gate is the best choice (4.6 stars from 115 votes).
+According to Google ratings, Alt_ChiangMai – coliving & coworking space is the best choice (it has 4.9 stars from 156 votes).

-Krabi province — The best destination for digital nomads who enjoy working outdoors
+Krabi province — The best for digital nomads who enjoy working outdoors

 Population: 473,738